ShaivySingh108/Deepfake-in-India-Detection-Project/README.md

 ## 📌 About the Project
 This project is based on detecting **deepfake videos and images** using Deep Learning techniques.
-It helps in identifying whether a media file is real or artificially manipulated using AI models.
+It identifies whether a given media file is **real or fake** using AI models.

 ---

 ## 🎯 Objective
-To detect fake (manipulated) media content and improve trust and security in digital information.
+To detect manipulated media content and improve trust, security, and authenticity in digital information.

 ---